 Elizabeth brings twenty years of higher education experience and leadership as both a faculty member and administrator to the position.
 Prior to her appointment at Colby, she was the Associate Dean and Director of Public Engagement at Maine College of Art where she designed and launched MECA’s distinctive social practice undergraduate curriculum, the Public Engagement Minor.
 Elizabeth is also a practicing artist and her work explores the intersection of art and civic engagement.
 She serves on several advisory committees and boards including the Portland Museum of Art, Maine Campus Compact and Indigo Arts Alliance.
 Elizabeth has received recognition for her work in civic engagement and art including grants from the Warhol Foundation Kindling Fund, Maine Arts Commission, and the Arts and Equity Initiative.
 She has presented at state and national conferences and convenings including Frontiers of Democracy at Tufts University, Alliance of Artist Communities,and the Association of Independent Colleges of Art and Design (AICAD) Symposium, Artists/Designers/Citizens.

-Within the role of Assistant Director, Paige oversees and supervises student civic engagement clubs including Colby’s mentoring program, Colby Cares About Kids.
+Within the role of Associate Director, Paige oversees and supervises student civic engagement clubs including Colby’s mentoring program, Colby Cares About Kids.
 Additionally, Paige works across the Dean of the College division to support initiatives that serve all students and integrate civic engagement throughout the student experience through involvement in orientation programming and the Healthy Colby Initiative.
 She also coordinates campus-wide days of service such as Colby Cares Day and Johnson Day and the alternative weekend and spring break programs.

 As a Central Maine native, Paige returned to Waterville to share her lived experience with the Colby students she supports.
 After years of experience working with K-12 students, Paige discovered a passion for inspiring students to become leaders outside of the classroom and in their communities.
 Paige received her Master’s in Education concentrating in Community Engagement from the Winston School of Education and Social Policy at Merrimack College in 2017.
 With experience in academic advising and programmatic development, Paige works to integrate co-curricular and academic experiences into all students’ civic engagement development at Colby.
 Paige is passionate about student success, community development, and strengthening school and community partnerships.